April 6 – May 13, 2017

 James Harris Gallery is pleased to present our second solo exhibition by New York based artist Cameron Martin.
 Since his last show at the gallery in 2014, Martin has taken a decisive new direction with his work.
 Breaking from the image-based landscape paintings he is known for, his new body of work explores current generative roles for abstraction, making a case for achronological modes of production and beautifully elucidating tensions between technical control and artistic abandon.

 For this show, Martin presents a suite of paintings and small-scale drawings, each unique and bold.
 The vibrancy of these works allows for an embodied viewing experience, calling attention to perceptual interplay and the dynamism of rhythmic compositions that seem to reverberate out of pictorial space.
-Although on one level this work represents a break from the past, it also retains many of the core tenants of Martin’s practice, which has always been concerned with image creation as a process of inherent abstraction.
+Although on one level this work represents a break from the past, it also retains many of the core tenets of Martin’s practice, which has always been concerned with image creation as a process of inherent abstraction.
 While in his earlier work Martin challenged methods of representation, merging the signs of painting, photography and print technology into what he terms a ‘media collapse’, in this new work he maintains his interest in inscrutable methods of production, but also shifts from dependence on identifiable referents into images that are polyvalent in their evocations.

 The drawings and paintings in the exhibition are constructed through a methodical approach of repetition and layering that simultaneously relies on system and play.
 Drawing out trancelike patterns of layered line and form, Martin’s abstractions speak to the immateriality of our digital age, conjuring information networks, sonic resonances, and technological glitches.
 Yet the work is resolutely hand crafted, employing mechanized but manual approaches to the realization of the image.
 The work requires concentration and time, proffering a sense of duration in static form.